The goal of monitoring is to identify incidents, even when they have not yet caused a noticeable service interruption or service degradation.

 Read more at our Cloud Backup page.

-The IT manager can be contacted directly for handling of issues which the client would like to be treated with an extra level of care.
+The Partner can be contacted directly for handling of issues which the client would like to be treated with an extra level of care.

-The IT Manager will work directly with the relevant team at Office Solutions IT to ensure the escalated issue is dealt with a prompt and effective manner.
+The Partner will work directly with the relevant team at Office Solutions IT to ensure the escalated issue is dealt with a prompt and effective manner.

-Delivering highly customised managed IT solutions to Perth businesses, we recognise that no two businesses are the same.
+Delivering highly customised managed IT solutions to Perth and Melbourne businesses, we recognise that no two businesses are the same.

-The IT Manager meets with the client to determine a suitable level of IT services to meet the client's needs.
+The Partner meets with the client to determine a suitable level of IT services to meet the client's needs.

 Service levels are customised to make sure that the IT services delivered are those which will be most beneficial for the client.